GerritCodeReview/plugins_events-kafka/README.md

 ---------------------
 Kafka plugin can be build as a regular 'in-tree' plugin.
 That means that is required to clone a Gerrit source tree first and then to have the Kafka plugin source directory into the /plugins path.
+The plugin depends on [events-broker](https://gerrit.googlesource.com/modules/events-broker) which is linked directly from source with the same 'in-tree' plugin structure.

 Additionally, the plugins/external_plugin_deps.bzl file needs to be updated to match the Kafka plugin one.

     git clone --recursive https://gerrit.googlesource.com/gerrit
     git clone https://gerrit.googlesource.com/plugins/events-kafka gerrit/plugins/events-kafka
+    git clone https://gerrit.googlesource.com/modules/events-broker gerrit/plugins/events-broker
     cd gerrit
     rm plugins/external_plugin_deps.bzl
     ln -s ./events-kafka/external_plugin_deps.bzl plugins/.